sarahciston/shequalifies/posts/field2-dataIds.md

 >"contemporary self-tracking pratices are firmly rooted in racializing, colonizing, and gendering technologies of knowledge as well as control."
 (Wernimont 2018, 122)

 colonial influenced logics, interface
 >"Like the schema of early censuses and mortality counts, the established schema of mechanical step tracking quickly elided the ways in which colonial logics were both integrated and normalized by tracking devices and their outputs.
-While devices vary in detail, they almost all share a physical boundary like the watch face or digital output, and depend on the aesthetic rationality performed by spare numerical interfaces.
-The shared history with clockworks" (Wernimont 2018, 122)
+While devices vary in detail, they almost all share a physical boundary like the watch face or digital output, and depend on the aesthetic rationality performed by spare numerical interfaces" (Wernimont 2018, 122).

-From the 16th century, according to Wernimont (2018), and gaining popularity into the 18th century, the pedometer (or 'perambulator' or 'waywiser')(111) began as a tool for measuring distance, not the effort of the wearer, (123), and so first gained popularity for its imperialist abilities to "mediate territorial power" over land (123).
-Later the tool moves away from the domain of the elite white gentleman's conspicuous consumption and need "to measure the land and situate the wearer’s body therein," (123) to a measure of health or infirmity (but still wealth) (123).
-By the 19th century the pedometer became a measure for labor and morality of both genders among the white elite.
-Wernimont cites stories of a wife writing to the newspaper wishing to track her husband's evening excursions (130) and several accounts of pedometers at debutante balls and in which "the pedometer stands in as a technology able to reveal to anxious men the moral status of the woman being surveilled" (133).
+From the 16th century, according to Jacqueline Wernimont (2018), and gaining popularity into the 18th century, the pedometer (111) began as a tool for measuring distance, not the effort of the wearer, (123), and so first gained popularity for its imperialist abilities to "mediate territorial power" over land (123).
+Later the 'waywiser' moves away from the domain of the elite white gentleman's conspicuous consumption and need "to measure the land and situate the wearer’s body therein," (123) to a measure of health or infirmity (but still wealth) (123).
+By the 19th century this same 'perambulator' became instead a measure for labor and morality of both genders among the white elite.
+Wernimont cites stories of a wife writing to the newspaper wishing to track her husband's evening excursions (130) and several accounts of pedometers at debutante balls in which "the pedometer stands in as a technology able to reveal to anxious men the moral status of the woman being surveilled" (133).
 By the early 20th century, "quantifiable female body norms like weight and discussions of pedometers to improve household efficiencies emerged together in the context of increasing pressures to optimize industrial practices" (140).

 >"quantifications of life activities in recreational, social, and health contexts are part of the construction of whiteness, and especially certain kinds of valued white masculinity and white femininity, prior to the mid-twentieth century.
 The quantification of black life did occur, but it tended to happen within the different contexts of enslavement and labor quotas."
 (144--145)